Dyaus: Literature

 Dyáuṣ Pitṛ́ appears in hymns with Prithvi Mata 'Mother Earth' in the ancient Vedic scriptures of Hinduism.

 In the Ṛg·veda, Dyáuṣ Pitṛ́ appears in verses 1.89.4, 1.90.7, 1.164.33, 1.191.6, 4.1.10. and 4.17.4 He is also referred to under different theonyms: Dyavaprithvi, for example, is a dvandva compound combining 'heaven' and 'earth' as Dyauṣ and Prithvi.

 Dyauṣ's most defining trait is his paternal role.
 His daughter, Uṣas, personifies dawn.
 The gods, especially Sūrya, are stated to be the children of Dyauṣ and Prithvi.
 Dyauṣ's other sons include Agni, Parjanya, the Ādityas, the Maruts, and the Angirases.
 The Ashvins are called "divó nápāt", meaning offspring/progeny/grandsons of Dyauṣ.
 Dyauṣ is often visualized as a roaring animal, often a bull, who fertilizes the earth.
-Dyauṣ is also known for the rape of his own daughter, which is vaguely but vividly mentioned in the Ṛg·veda.
+Dyauṣ is also known for the rape of his own daughter, which, according to Jamison and Brereton (2014), is vaguely but vividly mentioned in the Rigveda.

 Dyauṣ is also stated to be like a black stallion studded with pearls in a simile with the night sky.

 Indra's separation of Dyauṣ and Prithvi is celebrated in the Rigveda as an important creation myth.